Skyclad (band): History

 After some disagreements between Walkyier and the other band members regarding copyrights and royalties for his lyrics, as well as the release of tracks featuring him, 2004's A Semblance of Normality marked the band's first new material following Walkyier's departure.
 The album's style closely resembled that of previous releases, with Ridley's lyrics making a concerted effort to maintain similar themes and styles to Walkyier's while also establishing an individual identity.

 In 2006, Skyclad self-released an EP titled Jig-a-Jig.
 A new album was planned for the same year, but Black Lotus Records went out of business just a few months after Skyclad had signed with them.

 The band's twelfth studio album, In The...
 All Together, was released in spring 2009 via Scarlet Records.

 In June 2012, Walkyier announced that a band called "Martin Walkyier's Skyclad" would be headlining a festival in Nottingham, England, in September of that year.

 Skyclad's 13th studio album, Forward Into The Past, was released on 28 April 2017 via Listenable Records.
 This album is notable for being the first since 1995's Silent Whales of Lunar Sea to feature second guitarist Dave Pugh, who returned to Skyclad as a full member in 2014.

-It was announced in May 2025, that Kevin Ridley has decided to leave the band to give more time to his family and his other project/band Theigns & Thralls.
-A follow-up announcement was made by the band that they have decided to continue as a five-piece, with the remaining line-up staying the same, with Dave Pugh handling the vocals.
+It was announced in May 2025, that Kevin Ridley had decided to leave the band to give more time to his family and his other project/band Theigns & Thralls.
+A follow-up announcement was made by the band that they had decided to continue as a five-piece, with the remaining line-up staying the same, with Dave Pugh handling the vocals.

+In December 2025, the band announced that Pugh was taking a break of an unspecified length and nature, stating that he remained a "good friend" of the bad and might return later.
+His replacement was named as Al Batchelor.